The Plasma Membrane

 Cholesterol occupies up to 50\% of lipid content in plasma membrane and dominates the raft fraction.
 It is the only sterol in animal membranes and one of the most stereochemically rigid molecules in the cell — four fused rings, no rotational freedom in the ring system, a single short hydroxyl head.
 Cholesterol packs between phospholipid tails, decreases bilayer fluidity below the phase transition, and increases it above.
 The “cholesterol homeostasis” literature documents that cells maintain membrane cholesterol concentration with high precision.

-Membrane curvature catalogues this same logic at larger scales.
-The cell makes inward dimples (clathrin-coated pits, \sim 100 nm), inward flasks (caveolae, \sim 60–80 nm), outward blebs (\sim 0.5–5\;\mum), and outward protrusions (filopodia, \sim 100 nm wide).
-Each preferred curvature corresponds to a substrate sub-domain scale; each is stabilized by a curvature-sensitive protein scaffold (clathrin lattices, caveolin oligomers, actin meshworks).
-The framework’s reading is that the curvatures are not arbitrary — the cell pulls its wrap to scales the substrate supports as standing-wave nodes, and the protein scaffolds are biology’s chemistry-side implementation of the geometric preference the substrate already supplies.
+Membrane curvature catalogues this same logic at larger scales, and these are the sharp rungs — the resonant family, not the coarse nesting.
+The cell makes inward dimples (clathrin-coated pits, \sim 100 nm), inward flasks (caveolae, \sim 6080 nm), outward blebs (\sim 0.55\;\mum), and outward protrusions (filopodia, \sim 100 nm wide).
+Each is stabilized by a curvature-sensitive protein scaffold (clathrin lattices, caveolin oligomers, actin meshworks) that fixes its radius to within a few percent — and a clathrin-coated pit is the same scaffold, at the same radius, as the clathrin-coated vesicle it becomes once it buds, so the membrane’s curvature catalogue and the vesicle-coat catalogue are one dataset read at two stages.
+The framework’s reading is that the curvatures are not arbitrary: the cell pulls its wrap to the radii the substrate supports as \sqrt2-spaced rungs of its curvature ladder — caveola at \sim 70 nm and clathrin pit at \sim 100 nm are one half-octave apart, 70 \times \sqrt2 \approx 99 — and the protein scaffolds are biology’s chemistry-side implementation of the geometric preference the substrate already supplies.

 Predictions and What Would Falsify